kastnerc/totokos-backend/README.md

 ## Validations

-If someone wanted to update their email, they can't add something like "Jim", it has to look something like "Jim@outlook.com".
+If someone wanted to update their email, they can't add something like "Jim", it must look something like "Jim@outlook.com".
 That's what validations are for.
 When initiating a controller that requires a field, like a post or patch request, validations are put in place to make sure that the information inserted fits the formatting.
 Here are several examples:

 ### Validations for ingredients: